Key Takeaways

 8. Bertrand Book Shop

-Livraria Bertrand in Chiado is one of the oldest bookstores in the world, founded by two French brothers in 1732.
+Livraria Bertrand in Chiado is one of the world’s oldest bookstores, founded by two French brothers in 1732.

-You will find the confirmation on the door with a certificate from the Guinness World Records.
+You will find the confirmation on the door, along with a certificate from Guinness World Records.

 It is located on Rua Garrett, the main street in Chiado.
 It has wooden floor-to-ceiling shelves filled with bestsellers and classic books.